 With more than 500 role models working in hundreds of different careers, you may be wondering where to begin.
 There is lots to explore, and no one right way to use Career Girls.

 Career Girls Resources.
-Hundreds of free, downloadable resources are available for both mentors and mentees, from learning guides to inspirational mini-posters.
+Hundreds of free, downloadable resources are available for both students and educators, from lesson plans to inspirational mini-posters.

 Part 1: Exploring Careers on the Website